 Simpler and more efficient remote server management?

-With SysKit, you can easily compare all PowerShell reports across servers and over different time periods.
-You can set up SysKit to automatically compare all PowerShell reports and alert you if any difference is spotted.
-This is done using SysKit inventory reports.
+With SysKit Monitor, you can easily compare all PowerShell reports across servers and over different time periods.
+You can set up SysKit Monitor to automatically compare all PowerShell reports and alert you if any difference is spotted.
+This is done using SysKit Monitor inventory reports.

-For each PowerShell script you execute, SysKit provides an output with all the execution details.
-That way, you know what, where and how successfully was executed. upcoming SysKit update, we will present the PowerShell Alerts feature, enabling you to receive notifications for returned script outputs.
+For each PowerShell script you execute, SysKit Monitor provides an output with all the execution details.
+That way, you know what, where and how was successfully executed. upcoming SysKit Monitor update, we will present the PowerShell Alerts feature, enabling you to receive notifications for returned script outputs.

 If you have trouble writing a script for a specific administrative task, do not hesitate to contact us.
 Our team will customize or create a specific script to help you with the automation of your environment.